· Noorle Team · 8 min read

 When deploying AI agents that execute code, choosing the right compute engine becomes critical.
 Understanding the trade-offs reveals why successful AI agent platforms need multiple compute options working in tandem.

 When deploying AI agents that execute code, manipulate data, or orchestrate workflows, choosing the right compute engine becomes critical.
 The landscape offers everything from microsecond-booting WebAssembly runtimes to bulletproof virtual machines, each optimizing for different priorities.
-Understanding these trade-offs reveals why successful AI agent platforms need multiple compute options working in tandem—and why we built Noorle with a dual-compute architecture.
+Understanding these trade-offs reveals why successful AI agent platforms need multiple compute options working in tandem—and why we built Noorle with a three-tier compute architecture.

 The Compute Engine Landscape